JaneliaSciComp/JaneliaDataStandards/Definitions.md

 Related terms: "downsampling", "resolution"

 ### "resolution"
 1. The level of detail in an image.
-A high resolution image will have more samples than a low resolution image for the same field of view.
+A high resolution image will have more samples, and more visible detail, than a low resolution image for the same field of view.
-2. The frequency of spatial or temporal sampling for an image.
-Usually expressed separately for each dimension (e.g. millimeters per pixel in x).
-Reciprocal of the distance between samples in each dimension.
+2. The physical (usually spatial) sampling interval for an image.
+In other words, the distance between samples.
+Usually expressed separately for each dimension, e.g. millimeters per pixel in x.
+(Note: The sampling *interval* is the reciprocal of the sampling *rate* (also called sampling *frequency*), which is the number of samples over a physical interval, e.g. pixels per millimeter.)
 3. The total number of samples in each dimension of an image.
-For example, a 2-dimensional image with 1000 pixels along the x dimension and 1500 pixels along the y dimension would have a resolution of 1000 x 1500.
+For example, a 2-dimensional image with 1500 pixels along the x dimension and 1000 pixels along the y dimension would have a resolution of 1500 x 1000 (the colloquial convention is to express the dimensions in x, y, z order).

 "Resolution" should be considered synonymous with "spatial resolution" unless otherwise specified (e.g. gray-level resolution, temporal resolution, etc.).

-The terms "spacing", "pixel spacing", "pixel resolution" are commonly used to refer to "resolution".
+The terms "spacing", "pixel spacing", and "pixel resolution" are commonly used to refer to "resolution".

 ### "sample"
 A single element of an array or image, located at a particular point in the domain, and